Stephen Morgan (British politician): Parliamentary career

+At the 2019 general election, Morgan was re-elected as MP for Portsmouth South with an increased vote share of 48.6% and an increased majority of 5,363.

 From January 2020 until April 2020 Morgan was the Shadow Minister for Defence Procurement.
 The brief included the delivery of the equipment and support, nuclear enterprise, exports, cyber, innovation, science and technology, estates and environment and sustainability.
 In April 2020, the new leader of the Labour Party Keir Starmer appointed him as Shadow Minister for the Armed Forces.
 In October 2020, Morgan was elected co-chair of Labour Friends of the Forces.